-LEXINGTON COUNTY, SC (WIS) - A Lexington County man has been sentenced to 15 years in prison for distributing methamphetamine.
+LEXINGTON COUNTY, SC (WIS) - A meth dealer in Lexington County was sentenced to 15 years for trafficking methamphetamine.